黄色视频

 In both Gaza and Sudan, months of violent conflict, coupled with severely restricted access and denials of aid have triggered record levels of life-threatening hunger.

-In June 2024, new data from the IPC revealed that in Gaza, 9 months of Israeli bombardment and near-total siege have left almost the entire population (96%) facing severe food shortages (IPC 3+), with more than 495,000 people facing the most severe levels (IPC 5).
+In 2024, data from the IPC revealed that in Gaza, after a year of Israeli bombardment and near-total siege almost the entire population (96%) is facing severe food shortages (IPC 3+), with more than 495,000 people facing the most severe levels (IPC 5).

-While in Sudan, 14 months of conflict have turned Sudan’s breadbasket into battlefields, leaving 3 in 4 children – or 16.4 million –facing severe food shortages (IPC 3+) – a number which has almost doubled in just 6 months.
-This includes 355,000 children who are now facing catastrophic levels of hunger (IPC 5).
+In October 2024 famine has been officially declared in the Darfur region of Sudan.
+More than a year of conflict has turned Sudan鈥檚 breadbasket into battlefields, leaving 3 in 4 children 鈥 or 25.6 million 鈥揻acing severe food shortages (IPC 3+) 鈥 a number which has almost doubled in just 6 months.
+This includes 3.7million children who are now facing acute malnutrition, 755,000 people face catastrophic levels of hunger (IPC 5).
+With aid blocked and fears of further increased mortality, the situation demands the world's attention.

 In both contexts, the IPC have reported that a lack of data to verify child malnutrition and death rates meant it was not possible to determine if thresholds for a famine classification were met.